DFleets/DorrellFleets1025/Lab4/Readme4.md

 # **Conclusion**
 Today we touched on Python Code a little more and did some hands on training in graphic design.
 Making logos and manipulating file size to not waste unnessary space.
-Though seemingly simple to do. it would definitely take more practice to master.
+Though seemingly simple to do, it would definitely take more practice to master.
+We also dabbled in computer file creation and navigation using CommandPrompts.